FlashlightET/DiGear-Jam-Studio/README.md

 ## Features

 - **8 Audio Slots:** Load stems individually into 8 mixer slots.
-- **Auto-Sync:** The first stem loaded sets the "Master" BPM and Key.
+- **Auto-Sync:** The first stem loaded sets the "Master" BPM and Key/Mode.
 All subsequent stems are time-stretched and pitch-shifted to match.
 - **Stem Support:** Dedicated handling for Vocals, Bass, Drums, and Lead.
 - **Manual Override:** Manually force the Master Key, BPM, and Mode (Major/Minor)
 - **Volume Control:** Individual volume sliders for each slot.